unoplatform/uno.extensions/doc/Overview/Mvux/ListStates.md

 ### ForEachAsync

-This operator can be called from an `IListState<T>` to execute an asynchronous action on all items currently in the list-state each time its data is changed (values are either added or removed):
+This operator can be called from an `IListState<T>` to execute an asynchronous action then the data changes.
+The action is invoked once for the entire set of data, rather than for individual items:

 ```csharp
 await MyStrings.ForEachAsync(async(list, ct) => await PerformAction(items, ct));